MultiQC/MegaQC/README.md

 # MultiQC_DB
-A web-based tool to collect and visualise data from multiple MultiQC reports.
+#### A web-based tool to collect and visualise data from multiple MultiQC reports.

+MultiQC_DB is a Flask web application that lets you easily set up a MultiQC_DB website for your group or facility.
+Once running, MultiQC can be configured to automatically save data to the website every time it runs.
+This data can then be explored on the website, allowing visualisation of long-term trends.

 ## Installation
 To see how to install MultiQC_DB, see the [installation docs](docs/installation-prod.md).

 This describe a typical setup for users of MultiQC_DB.
 If you want to do development work with the MultiQC_DB code, see the [development installation docs](docs/installation-dev.md).

 ## User Authentication
 By default, MultiQC_DB uses built-in user registration and authentication.
 If you would prefer, you can log in using Google OAuth instead - simply set the following environment variables in your `.bashrc` file: